fireis/wav2kp/docs/diary.md

 ## Day 15 - 04/23/2021

-- Concluded that I should use CTC loss and should not pad my Y vectors (keypoints).
+- Concluded that I should use CTC loss and should not pad my Y vectors (keypoints);
+- Reviewed the dimensions after each transform I am applying to the data.

+## Day 16

+- Today I'll focus on rethinking my approach;
+- Followed an approach similar to obamanet and standardized my X and Y vector sizes;
+- Performed single training to check whether the structure is working.